IliaPr/aiomost/README.md

 | `PUBLIC_BASE_URL` | No | Public application URL for button callbacks. |
 | `REDIS_URL` | No | Redis URL for state storage. |

-### Production Notes

-- Use HTTPS for the public callback URL.
-- Do not store bot tokens in source code; use secrets or environment variables.
-- Run the ASGI application behind a reverse proxy or ingress.
-- For horizontal scaling, use external state storage such as Redis.